Kyler-ba/CS208---Lab-12/docs/README_example.md

 ## Run the Application

-Start the application using the following command:
+Start the application using the following command

 ```bash
 npm start